LEIGH ROSE

 LEIGH’S WRITING PROJECTS

-©Double Orphan is a novel inspired by real events.
-Genre: Drama, Crime, Romance.
+©Double Orphan is a fictionalized novel inspired by real events.
+Genre: Drama, Crime.

 Angie jumps on the whistleblowers claim and takes the story.
-With a team of journalists, Ice Shadow Wolves, and Federales, Angie’s team goes undercover to investigate the mining sting at Burgos Basin, in northeastern Mexico, and to rescue the Lopez family hiding out from cartel death threats in Sierra Madre Oriental Mountains.
+With a team of SFH journalists, Ice Shadow Wolves, and Federales, the team goes undercover and investigates the mining sting at Burgos Basin, in northeastern Mexico, to rescue the Lopez family, hiding out from cartel death threats in the Sierra Madre Oriental Mountains.

-While in Campobasso, the Carabinieri insist that if this is true that the entire village must take part in a “Trilling Contest” in order to prove they are correct.
-If this is so then the tone-deaf songster will be found out and the culprit of the murders.
-If not, Luna will go to prison.
+While in Campobasso, the Carabinieri insist that, if this is true, then the entire village must take part in a “Trilling Contest” in order to weed out tone-deaf songsters.
+“This will prove you are correct and find the culprit who committed the murders.
+If not, Luna will have to remain a suspect…

-©SPECIAL AGENT: Valentine Day is a spy thriller about Ned and Maggie Stiles.
-A couple that lives and works in Cambridge, Massachusetts.
+Special Agent: Valentine Day, is about Ned and Maggie Stiles, a couple that live and work in Cambridge, Massachusetts.

-When the CIA find out about Ned’s program he patents, they offer him their top position, Director of Artificial Intelligence.
-Feeling as though he has not choice if he wants to gain access into Maggie’s database, he joins the CIA to input its classical data into AI-QFP.
+When the CIA find out about Ned’s patent they offer him their top position, Director of Artificial Intelligence.
+He accepts to gain access into the CIA’s classical database on Maggie’s investigation, to input into AI-QFP.

 “Riveting… Page-turning…